Let's Develop the Dungeon

 Welcoming the Intruders (2)

-If they just gave a random number for the spiral staircase's step count, they'd eventually get the right answer by chance.
-But by adding the color of the door at the bottom—since you couldn't see it from above, you wouldn't know without descending.
+If they just threw out random numbers for the spiral staircase's step count, they'd eventually stumble on the right answer.
+But by combining that with the color of the door at the bottom, which you couldn't see from above, you'd have no way of knowing without going down.
 That was the idea.

-"Damn, we let our guard down too much.
-We should have known it'd be completely different from the old [Ordinary Cave]."
+"Damn, did we let our guard down too much?
+We should've known this would be totally different from the old [Ordinary Cave]."

 "Oi!
 Brace yourselves if you don't want to die!
-This isn't an E-Rank dungeon anymore—think of it as an A-Rank class dungeon!"
+This isn't an E-Rank dungeon anymore.
+Treat it like you've wandered into an A-Rank dungeon!"

-Oops, my bad.
+Oops, my mistake.
 Looks like I got them all fired up.

-… Well, that's fine.
-I need them to give their all if I'm going to test our performance anyway.
+… Well, that works out.
+They need to be giving their all if I'm going to properly test our performance.

 While all that was going on, the knight order advanced into the [Spiral Staircase Area].
-It was a spiral staircase with an open center, with plate-like footholds jutting out from the walls in a spiral pattern.
-They were checking each step one by one to see if it would fall… Their concern was justified.
-Some of the footholds here were designed to collapse under a person's weight.
+It was an open shaft with plate-like footholds jutting out from the walls in a spiral pattern.
+They were checking each step one by one to see if it would collapse… Their concern was justified.
+Some of the footholds here were designed to fall away under a person's weight.

 "There are collapsing footholds mixed in.
-Don't step carelessly."
+Watch your step."

 "Yeah.
-Let's proceed carefully… Should we count the collapsing ones too?"
+Let's proceed carefully… Do we count the collapsing ones too?"

-They checked each step one by one and slowly descended.
-But there's no way I'd just let them descend like that.
+They checked each step one by one and descended slowly.
+As if I'd just let them go down peacefully, though.

 """Understood, master."""

-This Spiral Staircase Area was designed with an open center.
-Besides looking cool, there was another proper reason for it.
+This Spiral Staircase Area had an open shaft.
+Besides looking cool, there was a proper reason for that.

-And as the knight order descended the open spiral staircase, the stone wall golems that had been embedded in the walls slid out.
-The result of that was, simply put—
+And as the knight order descended the open spiral staircase, the stone wall golems embedded in the walls slid out.
+What happened next was, simply put:

 "W-wait, go back!"